 Quality control isn’t about preventing just the most egregious failure possibilities.
 It’s about setting high standards so that products are reliable for years.
-Control of quality standards for adhesive bonding of dissimilar materials plays a massive role in not only ensuring recalls and warranty claims are minimized but, more importantly, to find the sweet spot of quality that indicates an efficient and optimized process while also reducing costs due to scrap, rework, costly repairs and time spent trying to solve problems.
+Control of quality standards for adhesive bonding of dissimilar materials plays a massive role in not only ensuring recalls and warranty claims are minimized but, more importantly, in finding the sweet spot of quality that indicates an efficient and optimized process while also reducing costs due to scrap, rework, costly repairs and time spent trying to solve problems.

-The key to ensuring this never occurs is to not tolerate substandard adhesion, by knowing how to accurately predict it before a repair is needed.
+The key to ensuring this never occurs is to not tolerate substandard adhesion by knowing how to accurately predict it before a repair is needed.

 How to Seal a Glass Pane to a Composite Frame